-If kombucha is already a regular part of your wellness repertoire, then you may want to take note of the next gut-loving elixir: drinking vinegars.
+If kombucha is already a regular part of your wellness repertoire, then you may want to take note of another gut-loving elixir: drinking vinegars.

-These tonics, traditionally made with a few shots of raw unpasteurized apple cider vinegar, claim to solve everything from asthma to digestive distress.
-But are these vinegar beverages really the next big thing for a happy, healthy bod?
+These tonics, traditionally made with a few shots of raw unpasteurized apple cider vinegar (if you're a lover of apple cider vinegar, read about the health benefits), claim to solve everything from asthma to digestive distress.
+But are these drinking vinegar beverages really the next big thing for a happy, healthy gut and balanced body?
+Perhaps.

 Vinegar is the fermentation of a carbohydrate source (sugar or starch) by yeast and bacteria.
 In this two-step process, alcohol is first made from yeast before acetic acid bacteria species (AAB) take over and do their own fermentation, resulting in vinegar.